-- (b) The remote monitoring quantities referred to under paragraph (a) that AEMO may request include: - (1) in respect of a generating system of a type referred to in subparagraphs (a)(1) to (6):
+- (b) The remote monitoring quantities referred to under paragraph (a) that AEMO may request include: - (1) in respect of a generating system of a type referred to in subparagraphs (a)(1) to (6): - (i) the status of all switching devices that carry the generation; - (ii) tap-changing transformer tap position(s) and voltages;

-- (i) the status of all switching devices that carry the generation; - (ii) tap-changing transformer tap position(s) and voltages; - (iii) active power and reactive power aggregated for groups of identical generating units; - (iv) either the number of identical generating units operating or the operating status of each non-identical generating unit; - (v) active power and reactive power for the generating system; and - (vi) voltage control system setpoint and mode (as applicable); - (2) in respect of a generating unit with a nameplate rating of 30 MW or more, current, voltage, active power and reactive power in respect of generating unit stators or power conversion systems (as applicable); - (3) in respect of an auxiliary supply system with a capacity of 30 MW or more associated with a generating unit or generating system, active power and reactive power; - (4) in respect of reactive power equipment that is part of a generating system but not part of a particular generating unit, its reactive power; - (5) in respect of a semi-scheduled generating system, all data specified as mandatory in the relevant energy conversion model applicable to that type of semi-scheduled generating system; - (6) in respect of a scheduled generating system or semi-scheduled generating system: - (i) maximum active power limit; - (ii) minimum active power limit; - (iii) maximum active power raise ramp rate; and - (iv) maximum active power lower ramp rate; - (7) in respect of a run-back scheme agreed with the Network Service Provider: - (i) run-back scheme status; and - (ii) active power, reactive power or other control limit, as applicable; - (8) the mode of operation of the generating unit, turbine control limits, or other information required to reasonably predict the active power response of the generating system to a change in power system frequency at the connection point; and - (9) any other quantity that AEMO reasonably requires to discharge its market and power system security functions as set out in Chapters 3 and 4. - (b1) The remote control quantities referred to under paragraph (a) that AEMO may request include: - (1) in respect of a generating system: - (i) voltage control setpoint; and must have remote monitoring equipment to transmit to AEMO's control centres in real time in accordance with rule 4.11 the quantities that AEMO reasonably requires to discharge its market and power system security functions set out in Chapters 3 and 4.
+- (iii) active power and reactive power aggregated for groups of identical generating units; - (iv) either the number of identical generating units operating or the operating status of each non-identical generating unit; - (v) active power and reactive power for the generating system; and - (vi) voltage control system setpoint and mode (as applicable); - (2) in respect of a generating unit with a nameplate rating of 30 MW or more, current, voltage, active power and reactive power in respect of generating unit stators or power conversion systems (as applicable); - (3) in respect of an auxiliary supply system with a capacity of 30 MW or more associated with a generating unit or generating system, active power and reactive power; - (4) in respect of reactive power equipment that is part of a generating system but not part of a particular generating unit, its reactive power; - (5) in respect of a semi-scheduled generating system, all data specified as mandatory in the relevant energy conversion model applicable to that type of semi-scheduled generating system; - (6) in respect of a scheduled generating system or semi-scheduled generating system: - (i) maximum active power limit; - (ii) minimum active power limit; - (iii) maximum active power raise ramp rate; and - (iv) maximum active power lower ramp rate; - (7) in respect of a run-back scheme agreed with the Network Service Provider: - (i) run-back scheme status; and - (ii) active power, reactive power or other control limit, as applicable; - (8) the mode of operation of the generating unit, turbine control limits, or other information required to reasonably predict the active power response of the generating system to a change in power system frequency at the connection point; and - (9) any other quantity that AEMO reasonably requires to discharge its market and power system security functions as set out in Chapters 3 and 4. - (b1) The remote control quantities referred to under paragraph (a) that AEMO may request include: - (1) in respect of a generating system: - (i) voltage control setpoint; and - (ii) voltage control mode (where applicable);

-- (ii) voltage control mode (where applicable); - (2) in respect of a scheduled generating system or semi-scheduled generating system, the automatic generation control system signal; and - (3) in respect of a non-scheduled generating system, to the extent required to manage network flows: - (i) active power limit; and - (ii) active power ramp limit.
+- (2) in respect of a scheduled generating system or semi-scheduled generating system, the AGC signal; and - (3) in respect of a non-scheduled generating system, to the extent required to manage network flows: - (i) active power limit; and - (ii) active power ramp limit.